wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 The minimum fees in WAVES for each type of transaction are listed in the table below.

 :warning: If a transaction is verified by an [account script](/en/ride/script/script-types/account-script) or an [asset script](/en/ride/script/script-types/asset-script), then the fee is increased by 0.004 WAVES for each script execution.
+The fee is not increased by 0,004 WAVES for [exchange transactions](/en/blockchain/transaction-type/exchange-transaction) if the order is sent from a smart account or if the matcher fee is a smart asset.

 **Example 1.**